 The Project would include interior building lighting, exterior architectural lighting, signage lighting, wayfinding lighting, security lighting, landscape lighting, as well as lighting at the overlook plaza, docks, and piers.
 Pathway lighting would be provided by pedestrian scaled poles, billboard totem signs, as well as additional pedestrian lighting to provide visitor safety and security while also providing soft illumination.
-Vehicular lighting would include streetlights and additional wayfinding lighting to adequately direct traffic and ensure vehicular and pedestrian safety.
-The exterior building lighting would vary depending on each building's unique architectural design and external signage and other lighting sources integrated into the facades but would incorporate the Project's central commitment toward providing soft, unobtrusive lighting that is consistent in terms of tone and illumination across the Project Site.
-The architectural lighting would include vertical and horizontal surface illumination and soft facial illumination.
+Vehicular lighting would include streetlights and additional wayfinding lighting would vary depending on each building's unique architectural design and external signage and other lighting sources integrated into the facades but would incorporate the Project's central commitment toward providing soft, unobtrusive lighting that is consistent in terms of tone and illumination across the Project Site.
 The architectural lighting would include light-emitting diode (LED) accent lighting of various colors.
-Uplighting would be kept to a minimum to limit skyglow.
+Unobstructed plighting would be kept to a minimum to limit skyglow.

 The proposed pedestrian, vehicular, and security lighting would utilize consistent warm-white (3000k) color temperatures as the base layer of light for hardscape and landscape areas, which would promote color and temperature consistency.
 Cool-white (4000k) color temperatures would be incorporated selectively for marker light applications.
 New light fixtures with directed optics would minimize glare and help preserve nighttime visibility.
 Landscaping lighting would be provided by integrating lighting into planters and up lighting palm, deciduous, and other Project trees.
 Bench seating would incorporate concealed linear downlighting.
-An interactive lighting installation would be integrated into the paving of the Overlook plaza.
-The lighting on commercial docks and piers with moorings would be placed to provide needed illumination without negatively affecting worker and visitor safety.
-Lighting would be positioned and oriented to direct the glare controlled warm light, down onto the docks, not into the water or into the captain's or crew's eyes.
-The entrances into each harbor would also have the required U.S. Coast Guard identification illumination.
-Recessed red marker lights would be located at the ends of floating dock fingers to identify the docks for captains.